adryells/adryells/README.md

-:computer: I'm Front-End Developer!
+:computer: I'm Back-End Developer!

 :house_with_garden: I’m from Brazil.

-:books: I’m currently learning everything.
+:books: I’m currently developing in the stack = [Flask, SQLAlchemy, GraphQL].

 :outbox_tray: 2021 Goals: create a new project and find a new job.